COMPARATIVE LEGAL TRADITIONS

 Credit points: 15

 This subject offers an in-depth comparison of the actors (lawyers, judges, and lay judges and jurors) and of certain linguistic, philosophical, and methodological features of four jurisdictions: Germany, Sweden, England and Wales, and the United States.
 The approach taken is to compare these jurisdictions on the basis of their languages, their conceptions of law, their primary actors, and their methods of dealing with legal rules.
 In doing so, students will be asked to assess the usefulness of separating these four jurisdictions into two or more traditions or families, and to help predict likely future developments in these jurisdictions and globally.

 |Readings||Charting the Divide between Common and Civil Law||Prescribed||Lundmark, T 2012||OXFORD UNIVERSITY PRESS|

 Melbourne, 2014, Week 07-08, Day

 Maximum enrolment sizeN/A

-One 2.0 hours lecture/seminar per study period on weekdays at night from week 10 to week 22 and delivered via blended.
+Five 8.0 hours lecture/workshop per study period on weekdays during the day from week 07 to week 08 and delivered via face-to-face.